enderX10/Shader2Post/README.md

 5.Create a file named **image.glsl** and a file named **buffer_a.glsl** if your shader has a buffer (Currently this project doesn't support multiple buffers like buffer_b,buffer_c)

-6.When you added all the shaders you want ,you can run a command `/shadertoy convert` the converter should run without any issues (if you have any report it in the issues tab)
+6.When you added all the shaders you want ,you can run a command `/shadertoy convert` the converter should run without any issues (if you have any report it in the issues tab, if you need **example resource it can be found here** https://github.com/enderX10/Shader2Post/releases/tag/example-pack)

 7.Enable the converted resource pack in the settings